 An online number works the same as a normal number, but with the difference that the fax information travels through a digital medium rather than a physical one.
 What takes place in the background is very similar too:

-When someone sends you a fax with a machine, your virtual number “grabs” this information and then takes it to super-fast servers which convert the incoming document into a PDF file in milliseconds.
+When someone sends you a fax with a machine, your virtual number “grabs” this information and then takes it to super-fast servers which convert the incoming fax into a PDF file in milliseconds.
 Then, this document is forwarded to the email address associated with your number as an attachment, so you can easily read it on any digital platform.

 This is a 100% secure process from start to finish.
 Be sure to select a service with high encryption standards.
+For added security, you can request HIPAA compliant services from the top providers out there.

 If you use Gmail regularly, this is a great way to keep your faxes at hand.
-The number provided by your preferred free Google fax service will basically work as virtual fax number, able to forward incoming transmissions to your inbox.
+The number provided by your preferred Google fax service will basically work as virtual fax number, able to forward incoming transmissions to your inbox.